If you have multiple sclerosis (MS), your doctor may recommend that you use Avonex.

 - Bleeding problems or blood clots.
 Avonex can decrease the amount of certain blood cells in your body.
 This may increase your risk for bleeding or clotting.
 If you have or had a bleeding problem or have had blood clots, be sure to tell your doctor before using Avonex.
 They may monitor your blood more often than usual or recommend a different treatment option for you.

 - Low blood cell counts.
 If you have low blood cell counts, taking Avonex may make these counts worse.
 Be sure to tell your doctor if you have or had low blood cell counts.
-They may monitor your blood more frequently than usual or recommend a different treatment option for you.
+They may monitor your blood more often than usual or recommend a different treatment option for you.

 Avonex and alcohol